A British holidaymaker has recovered £2,200 after incurring a holiday cancellation fee for the full amount of his holiday.

 Contact Your Holiday Claims today

 If you have received a holiday cancellation charge, it may be above the amount a holiday provider is entitled to impose.
 It is important to attempt to establish whether your holiday has been re-sold by carrying out some online research.
+Know your rights with help from the leading holiday illness and accident solicitors.

 For more information on your rights in relation to holiday cancellation charges you can call us today on 0330 100 2851.